Living document: United States

 In United States constitutional law, the Living Constitution view, also known as loose constructionism, changes the interpretation of the document over time.
 The opposing view, originalism, holds that the original intent or meaning of the writers of the Constitution should guide its interpretation.

 In business

 In business, a living document may fall under corporate change management or be shared among a team.
 It may start as a draft that at some time graduates into general acceptance, or may originate as part of a formal documentation process.
 Regardless of the degree of formality, a living document needs rules or guidelines for its modification.
 Such guidelines allow—and should ideally encourage—the document's evolution over time.
 It is in this sense of growth that the document can be thought of as "living."

 In technology

+In the modern context, a living document comprises information that may be utilized to start a new event, be self-executing, and participate in a more broader automation procedure.
 In technology, living documents can be implemented using a wiki.
 Other common living document tools include Google Docs and Nextcloud Collabora.

 Living documentation is a key concept in specification by example.